cerebrux/ubuntu-workstation-lts/README.md

 ## Packages that will be removed

 The following packages will be removed.
+Adittionally it will disable online suggestions in dash.
 So , clone the repo, open the script with your favorite editor and adjust accordingly to your needs.

 If you have any suggestions, to add or fix something please open an issue or send a pull request.